'Glomjford - Operation Musketoon’

 Notes

-• Sgt Miller Smith may have held the temporary rank of CSM, his war substantive rank being Sergeant.
+• Sgt Miller Smith held the temporary rank of CSM, his war substantive rank being Sergeant.
 A photo taken at Colditz shows CSM insignia.

 • There is a plaque in his name at Merseyside Police Station, Albert Road, Southport, Sefton.